pydicom/pydicom/dev/_sources/guides/decoding/decoder_plugins.rst.txt

     This guide is intended for advanced users who need support for something not provided by the :doc:`existing decoder plugins </reference/pixels.decoders>`.

-*Pixel Data* decoding in *pydicom* uses an :class:`~pydicom.pixels.decoders.base.Decoder` instance for the specific *Transfer Syntax* as a manager for plugins that perform the decoding work.
+*Pixel Data* decoding in *pydicom* uses a :class:`~pydicom.pixels.decoders.base.Decoder` instance to manage plugins that perform the actual decoding work.
 This guide covers the requirements for those plugins and how to add them to *pydicom*.

 Plugin Requirements
 ===================